Inferring the Thermal History of the Intergalactic Medium from the Properties of the Hydrogen and Helium Lyman-alpha Forest: Results and Discussion

-The \HI\ effective optical depth \taueffH$=-\ln \langle F \rangle$ measured from the \Lya\ forest reflects the overall \HI\ content of the gas in the IGM.
-Hence, \taueffH probes the ionization state of hydrogen in the medium and can be used to constrain the intensity of the ionizing UVB.
-In our work, constraints obtained for the \HI\ photoionization rate $\Gamma_{\mathrm{HI}}$ derive from the power spectrum of the \Lya\ transmitted flux itself as we do not include the observational determinations of \taueffH as constraints in our inference procedure.
 The power spectrum $P(k)$ of the flux fluctuations [Eq. (\ref{eq:delta_F})] is itself sensitive to the hydrogen effective optical depth.
-Because of the non-linear relation $F = \exp(-\tau)$, the normalization of $P(k)$ on most scales relevant to this work ($0.002 \lesssim k \lesssim 0.1 \,\, \mathrm{s\, km^{-1}}$) is affected by the value of \taueffH obtained from the skewer sample used for the measurement, and including the effective optical depth of the forest does not provide additional independent information for constraining the model.
+Because of the non-linear relation $F = \exp(-\tau)$, the normalization of $P(k)$ on most scales relevant to this work ($0.002 \lesssim k \lesssim 0.1 \,\, \mathrm{s\, km^{-1}}$) is affected by the value of \taueffH obtained from the skewer sample used for the measurement.
+Thus, including the effective optical depth of the forest does not provide additional independent information for constraining the model.
 See Appendix \ref{sec:rescale_tau} for a discussion on the impact that \HI\ \taueff has on the \Lya\ flux power spectrum.